 Safari testing is also characteristic of the Playwright.
-Automation is also possible here for single-page applications that rely on a modern web platform.
+Automation is also possible here for single-page applications that rely on a modern, web application platform.

-So, the tool offers quite wide opportunities, adding new features for testing.
+So, the tool offers quite wide opportunities, adding new functionality testing features for testing.

 Mocha was originally developed for Node.js in 2011.
 It is now a popular functional testing automation tool that can also be used in front-end testing.

 - An active community that will always support and advise.